stephenslab/flashr/README.md

 1. Install the [latest release of the flashr package](https://github.com/stephenslab/flashr/releases/tag/v0.5-6) using [devtools](https://github.com/r-lib/devtools).
-Please note that it can take several minutes to build the vignettes.
+Please note that it can take several minutes to build the vignettes:

    ```R
    # install.packages("devtools")